saviviro/sstvars/README.md

 # Estimate a reduced form two-regime Student's t STVAR p=3 model with logistic transition weight function using the first
 # lag of the second variable (GDP deflator) as the switching variable.
 The below estimation is based on 20 estimation
 # rounds with seeds set for reproducibility.
-# (note: many empirical applications require more estimation rounds, e.g., hundreds
+# (IMPORTANT: typically empirical applications require more estimation rounds, e.g., hundreds or thousands).
-# or thousands).
 fit <- fitSTVAR(gdpdef, p=3, M=2, weight_function="logistic", weightfun_pars=c(2, 1), cond_dist="Student",
                 nrounds=20, ncores=2, seeds=1:20)